-Indian bread recipes are generally made with whole
+Indian bread recipes with step by step written instructions.
+Indian breads are generally made with whole

 grain flours.
 Most breads are flat breads.

-is bread with unleavened flour.
+Indian everyday bread is made with unleavened flour.
 There is a variety of Indian fry

 breads too.
 'Roti' is the common name for Indian breads.